plekopl/Playwright_Automation/README.md

 INSTALLING Playwright:

-IN TERMINAL:
+-IN TERMINAL-

 Navigate to project folder and enter: `npm init playwright@latest`

-VS CODE EXTENSION:
+-VS CODE EXTENSION-

 Go to Extensions and search Playwright